JoeLumbley/File-Explorer/README.md

 ShowStatus(IconCopy & "  Copying subdirectories.")
 ```

-This prepares the learner for the next step: recursion.
+This prepares the user for the next step: recursion.